-If the correction is more complicated or substantive, then a substitute should be filed.
-A substitute is the replacement of one document by another.
-The substitute must be signed by the Commissioner-In-Charge and the filing process is the same as an original submission; an original with a backing sheet and 10 copies.
-Again, the Commissioner-In-Charge and the Clerk of the Council need to be informed of the nature of the substitution.
-A substitute should be filed prior to the Council meeting and have the City Attorney's approval if necessary.
+If several corrections need to be made to the ordinance or resolution, a substitute should be filed.
+A substitute is the replacement of the original ordinance or resolution.
+The filing process is the same as an original submission: an original set of documents with a backing sheet-signed off by the Commissioner-in-Charge and, if needed, the City Attorney and Auditor's Office.
+The substitute should be filed with the Clerk prior to the Council meeting.
+Provide the original and 7 copies for distribution to Council members, City Attorney and citizens at the meeting.